MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-support-lifecycle.md

 ## Overview of the lifecycle policy for Microsoft Edge

 Microsoft Edge features more frequent and more flexible updating capabilities.
-Because browser releases aren't bound to the Windows major releases, it is necessary to have the governing lifecycle policy updated to reflect this.
+Because browser releases aren't bound to the Windows major releases, it's necessary to have the governing lifecycle policy updated to reflect this decoupling.
 Going forward Microsoft Edge will follow the [Modern Lifecycle Policy](https://support.microsoft.com/help/30881/modern-lifecycle-policy).
 Security updates and servicing updates are available on the latest Stable channel release and latest Beta channel release only.
-Using older releases of Microsoft Edge likely means you are missing the latest quality and security updates and is not recommended.
-Assisted Support is available as described below.
+Using older releases of Microsoft Edge likely means you're missing the latest quality and security updates and isn't recommended.
+Assisted Support is available as described in the following sections.

-## Servicing and assisted support timeline for Microsoft Edge 77-93
+## Service and assisted support timeline for Microsoft Edge versions 77-93

 Microsoft Edge has a 6-week major release cycle cadence for Stable channel version 77 and continuing until version 93.
 We provide Assisted Support for the most recent three Stable channel releases and the latest Beta channel release.
 The effective assisted support duration for a Stable channel release is approximately 18 weeks.
-The effective support duration for a Beta channel release is ~6 weeks; prior Beta channel releases are not supported.
-Refer to the table below.
+The effective support duration for a Beta channel release is ~6 weeks; previous Beta channel releases aren't supported.
+The following table summarizes the service and support timeline.

 |     Release option              |     Major version release supported    |     Major version release serviced    |     Support coverage across releases    |     Servicing coverage    |
 |---------------------------------|----------------------------------------|---------------------------------------|-----------------------------------------|---------------------------|